WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Hid.AnalogJoystick.md

 ### Code Example

-The following example alternates between blinking and pulsing an LED:
+The following example prints horizontal and vertical values ranging from -1 to 1, 0 being the center position:

 ```csharp
 public class MeadowApp : App<F7Micro, MeadowApp>